 Why Did I decide to Learn This?

 As an artist my ability to draw and recreate images has been used in my artwork and tattoos.
 I am pretty confident in my ability to apply this skill to someone who needs it.
 As many of us, I have known women in my life that have underwent a mastectomy.
 This procedure is traumatic and can be disfiguring.
 The statistics for breast cancer in women is 1 in 8.
 For men who can get the disease as well it is 1 in 833.
 Either way it is a way I can use my abilities and my profession to help recreate the last bit of normalcy in a person's life.
-I can do beautiful pictures for scar coverup as well, but some women just want to look in the mirror and feel normal again.
+I can do beautiful pictures for scar coverup as well.
+Below are some examples of my work.